fsh56/FusioMR_web/README.md

 | `p_value_threshold` | numeric | IV selection p-value threshold | `1e-3` |
 | `niter` | integer | Number of Gibbs sampling iterations | `20000` |
 | `burnin_prop` | numeric | Proportion of iterations to discard as burn-in | `0.5` |

+**Note**: For multiple exposure, multiple outcome models, the CHP parameter is automatically set to `TRUE` regardless of user input.
+This is because the model is specifically designed for complex trait exposures where both correlated horizontal pleiotropy (CHP) and uncorrelated horizontal pleiotropy (UHP) effects are expected and need to be accounted for by default.

 **Returns**:
 The `fusiomr()` function returns a list containing: